 母ちゃん (Kaachan)

-This is a somewhat childish and familiar way of saying mother, it is usually said by Japanese children or pre-teens, when speaking directly to their mothers.
+This is a somewhat childish and familiar way to say mother, usually said by children or pre-adolescents in Japan when speaking directly to their mothers.

-Example sentence: And then there's the mother with the eggs in hand.
+Example sentence: And then mom came back with the eggs in hand.

 そこへ母ちゃんが卵を持って戻ってきた